ruby-hyperloop/ruby-hyperloop.io/docs/ref-01-top-level-api.md

 ```

 Render an `element` into the DOM in the supplied `container` and return a [reference](/docs/more-about-refs.html) to the component.

+The container can either be a DOM node or a jQuery selector (i.e. Element['#container']) in which case the first element is the container.

 If the element was previously rendered into `container`, this will perform an update on it and only mutate the DOM as necessary to reflect the latest React component.